-Lisa M. McIntyre
+Lisa McIntyre

-B.Sc (Hons), PhD, GAICD
+B.Sc (Hons), PhD, GAICD Non-Executive Director

 Ms McIntyre was elected to the Board of HCF in October 2011.
-She is Chair of the HCF Audit & Finance Committee and a member of the Risk & Compliance and Nomination Committees.
-Ms McIntyre was appointed as a Trustee of the HCF Research Foundation in 2013, and was Chair from March 2014 to December 2020 and has been a Director of the Corporate Trustee since its registration in 2015.
+She is Chair of the HCF Audit & Finance Committee and a member of the Risk, Compliance & Sustainability and Nomination Committees.
+Ms McIntyre was appointed as a Director of the Corporate Trustee of the HCF Research Foundation in 2015, and was Chair from March 2014 to December 2020.
 Ms McIntyre was appointed to the Board of HCF Life in February 2019, is Chair of the HCF Life Audit & Finance Committee and a member of the HCF Life Risk & Compliance Committee.
-She was appointed to the Board of Railway & Transport Health Fund Ltd and Transport Health Pty Ltd on 1 November 2021.